Weightlifting at the 2016 Summer Olympics – Men's 77 kg

 The Men's 77 kg weightlifting competitions at the 2016 Summer Olympics in Rio de Janeiro took place on 10 August at the Pavilion 2 of Riocentro.
 Nijat Rahimov originally won the gold medal but was disqualified in March 2022 by the Court of Arbitration for Sport for a doping violation (urine substitutions in the weeks before the Games).
 As of March 2022, medals for this event have not been reallocated, a process that could extend to 2024.
-If the medal is reallocated, Lü Xiaojun stands to win his third Olympic weightlifting gold medal.
+If reallocated, Lü Xiaojun would be awarded his third Olympic weightlifting gold medal adding to his victories in 2012 and 2020.